 Tip #3: Provide the Exact Pickup and Delivery Addresses and Zoning Information

 It may seem obvious, but when planning for domestic freight shipments you should be prepared to provide the exact addresses for pickup and delivery.
 A zip code is fine if you’re simply looking to get a ballpark quote, however the address of the origin is most critical.
 You should also note whether the addresses are zoned as residential or commercial.
-Be sure to provide the zoning information for each address when obtaining a quote.
+Be sure to provide the zoning information for each address when obtaining a quote for an inventory transfer.

 Tip #4: Plan for the Peripherals